 The Visible Man/Woman

 One of the "smart toys" I received during Christmas 1966.
 I'm sure my mother had hopes that these toys might help me develop into a brilliant brain surgeon, but by high school my science grades soon ended this fantasy!
 The Artificial Man/Woman was just that...a see through version of human anatomy that snapped together within a clear body.
 Mind you, it had to be purchased in either male or female form...it wasn't sold together.
 I suspect lingering Victorian values in many parents prompted them to provide only the male version for their curious developing boys.
 After all, nobody wants plastic uteri strewn about around the place!
-It's a safe bet that this toy generated more ghoulish appeal than scientific curiousity.
-This guy was the PERFECT villian for GI Joe to combat!
+It's a safe bet that this toy generated more ghoulish appeal than scientific curiosity.
+This guy was the PERFECT villain for GI Joe to combat!
 "Take that you translucent fiend!" would be shouted before Joe dispatched the creature sending his guts flying everywhere!

 Artificial Pumping Heart

 This gift was paired with the Visible Man and produced just about the same amount of scientific prowess.
 Quite interesting from a plumbing perspective, the Artificial Heart could be connected together with plastic tubing and red fluid (blood) could be pumped throughout the system with a rubber bulb.
 If the child connected the device properly it simulated the actual way in which blood flows through the various chambers of the human heart.
 If connected incorrectly, or by using the wrong type of glue like I did, it created a tremendous mess!
 My grandmother tried to help me, but her selection of Scotch tape didn't make the process any more successful.
 Needless to say, the patient died a horrible bloody death, and the cold shell of a once (almost) beating heart was soon abandoned.

 Texaco Fire Chief Fire Helmet